Zemchar/De-Fan/README.md

 There are admin commands and some other misc commands that can be extended.

-This is really just a basic framework
+This is really just a basic framework feel free to edit it as you see fit, but please dont deploy it publically.
+Keep it in your server.